usa1204119/AlienGame/README.md

 # AlienGame
-This is game of alien invasion made with python
+This is game of alien invasion made with python ignore that school section